California approves statewide rent control to deal with housing crunch

 The new eviction protections will help “provide California with important new tools to combat our state’s broader housing and affordability crisis,” he said.

+Last year, California voters rejected a ballot initiative that would have allowed cities and counties to impose much stricter versions of local rent controls.

+The cap does not change anything for tenants already under rent control rules in California cities and towns.

-The California Business Roundtable said in a statement it supported the legislation because it creates “a statewide standard that will put more than 95 percent of multifamily units under a consistent and uniform rent standard.”
+The California Business Roundtable said it supported the legislation because it creates “a statewide standard that will put more than 95 percent of multifamily units under a consistent and uniform rent standard.”

 The legislation provides “certainty to both renters and developers during our ongoing housing crisis,” California Business Roundtable President Rob Lapsley said in the statement.

-California law had previously contrained the ability of local governments to impose rent controls.
-It is the first state to impose a statewide cap on rent increases.
+About 9.5 million renters in California spend at least 30% of their income on housing costs, according to a recent estimate by the University of California’s Berkeley’s Haas Institute for a Fair and Inclusive Society.

+California is the third state to impose statewide rent controls.
+Oregon in March passed a measure limiting annual increases to 7% plus inflation.
+New York state enacted rent controls in June.

-Reporting by Sharon Bernstein; writing by Bill Tarrant; editing by Darren Schuettler
+Reporting by Sharon Bernstein; writing by Bill Tarrant; editing by Darren Schuettler & Shri Navaratnam